Tourmi/Retro-ML/Games/Retro_ML.SuperBomberman3/README.md

 ## Special Thanks

-* [Gamefaqs](https://gamefaqs.gamespot.com/snes/564897-super-bomberman-3/faqs/32363): Special thanks to Bryan008.
-His item FAQ was super useful to scope every powerups and outputs.
+* [Bryan008](https://gamefaqs.gamespot.com/snes/564897-super-bomberman-3/faqs/32363): His item FAQ was super useful to scope every powerups and outputs.

 ## What's left to do / could be improved?